skillembassy20/lemp-stack-implementation-project-2/README.md

 ![](./images/image10.png)

 You can leave this file in place as a temporary landing page for your application until you set up an index.php file to replace it.
 Once you do that, remember to remove or rename the index.html file from your document root, as it would take precedence over an index.php file by default.

+Your LEMP stack is now fully configured.
+In the next step, we’ll create a PHP script to test that Nginx is in fact able to handle .php files within your newly configured website.